xiafubiao/proof-of-cex/README.md

 ```

 # Generate the Attestation
-for init the SDK and get the zkTLS attestation, you can refer to this [example](https://docs.primuslabs.xyz/data-verification/zk-tls-sdk/test)
+To initialize the SDK and generate the zkTLS attestation, you can refer to this [example](https://docs.primuslabs.xyz/data-verification/zk-tls-sdk/test)

 # Verify the Attestation On-Chain